scikit-hep/scikit-hep/doc/about.rst

 Other credits
 .............

-* Thank you to Alex Pearce for designing the website.
+* Thank you to Alex Pearce for designing the starting website.

 Licensing
 ---------